 Our wellbeing resources for doctors signpost to sources of support and advice for the profession.

 Practising in challenging circumstances

-If you return to work in support of the pandemic response, you should follow our ethical guidance for doctors as far as is practical in the circumstances.
+If you’re working in support of the pandemic response, you should follow our ethical guidance for doctors as far as is practical in the circumstances.
 Our professional standards for doctors provide a framework for ethical decision making in a wide range of situations.

 Our working under pressure webpage answers frequently asked questions about how to apply our guidance in times of high service demand.